Super-Protocol/docs/docs/developers/CLI_commands/offers/slots/add-slot.md

 - `maxTimeMinutes` - 0 for no limits,
 - `minTimeMinutes` - 0 for no limits,
 - `price` - a value in weis
-- `priceType` - 1 for fixed price, 0 for price per hour. **Note:** in case of TEE slot, only price per hour is supported.
+- `priceType` - 1 for fixed price, 0 for price per hour.
 3. internet access configuration (only for value offers)
 -  `bandwidth` - a value in bits
 - `traffic` - a value in bits